JWST NIRSpec Spectroscopy of the Remarkable Bright Galaxy GHZ2/GLASS-z12 at Redshift 12.34: Introduction

 It is thus fundamental to push spectroscopic investigations to larger samples and higher redshifts to achieve a deeper understanding of the physical conditions of early star-forming regions and to assess the potential contribution of AGN accretion to the ultraviolet (UV) emission of distant galaxies.

 In this paper, we present the spectroscopic confirmation and characterization of galaxy GHZ2/GLASS-z12\footnote{The two discovery papers appeared on arXiv the same day, and named the galaxy GHZ2 \citep{Castellano2022b} and GLASS-z12 \citep{Naidu2022b}.
 In the remainder of the paper, we refer to it only as GHZ2 for conciseness.}, initially discovered as a robust $z \approx 12.0$--12.5 candidate by \citet[][C22 hereafter]{Castellano2022b} and \citet{Naidu2022b} in the GLASS-JWST Early Release Science NIRCam field \citep{Treu2022} \citep[see also][]{Bouwens2022,Donnan2023,Harikane2022b,Atek2023}.
 GHZ2 provided the first example of an unexpected population of high-redshift bright galaxies and was targeted with {\it JWST} NIRSpec multi-object spectroscopy through Program GO-3073 (PI M. Castellano), which is aimed at extensive follow-up observations of the $z\gtrsim 10$ candidates selected by C22 and \citet[][]{Castellano2023a} in the GLASS-JWST region.
-A companion paper (Zavala et al., submitted) will present JWST MIRI spectroscopy of GHZ2 at $\lambda>$5$\mu$m under program GO-3703 (PI J. Zavala).
-A combined analysis of the two datasets will be presented in a future work (Calabr\`o et al., in prep.).
+A companion paper presents JWST MIRI spectroscopy of GHZ2 at $\lambda>$5$\mu$m under program GO-3703 (PI J. Zavala) \citep{Zavala2024}.
+A combined analysis of the two datasets is presented in \citet{Calabro2024}.

 The paper is organized as follows.
 We describe observations and data reduction in Sec.~\ref{sec:obs} and discuss the main features detected in the NIRSpec spectrum in Sec.~\ref{sec:spectrum}.
 In Sec.~\ref{sec:SFRAGN} we investigate the source of ionizing photons by comparing GHZ2 to models of AGN and star-formation emission.
 Sec.~\ref{sec:SFSCENARIO} presents the properties of the object and a potential physical scenario for GHZ2 in the context of high-redshift star formation.
 We summarize the results and discuss future prospects in Sec.~\ref{sec:summary}.